panpf/zoomimage/docs/subsampling.md

 > * Note: The relevant properties of the view version are wrapped in StateFlow, so its name is
     suffixed with State compared to the compose version

-Properties that can be read or set:
+Readable properties:

 * `subsampling.disabled: Boolean`: Whether to disable subsampling function
 * `subsampling.tileImageCache: TileImageCache?`: The memory cache of Tile tile is null by default.
-  The components that integrate the image loader will automatically set it.
 * `subsampling.disabledTileImageCache: Boolean`: Whether to disable the memory cache of Tile tile, default to false
 * `subsampling.tileAnimationSpec: TileAnimationSpec`: The configuration of tile animation is default to TileAnimationSpec.Default
-* `subsampling.pausedContinuousTransformTypes: Int`: Pauses the configuration of continuous transformation types for loading tiles.
-Multiple types can be combined by bits or operators.
-The default is TileManager.DefaultPausedContinuousTransformType
+* `subsampling.pausedContinuousTransformTypes: Int`: Pauses the configuration of continuous transformation types for loading tiles
 * `subsampling.disabledBackgroundTiles: Boolean`: Whether to disable background tile, default to false
 * `subsampling.stopped: Boolean`: Whether to stop loading tiles, default to false